Big whorls have little whorls

 Framed by a proscenium, the moving balls act like pixels, constantly drawing the currents of air as they circulate around the chamber.
 Their actions reveal how higher levels of energy within the large scale swirling structures, cascade into smaller and smaller scale structures.
 This dissipation of energy creates what is known as ‘a hierarchy of eddies’.
 A hallmark of turbulence, eddies (also known as vortices or whorls) can form in unpredictable ways, so much so that turbulence is considered one of the greatest mysteries of science.

 A Hierarchy of Eddies (sometimes known as the Particle Chamber) was commissioned by Experimenta Makes Sense: International Triennial of Media Art 2017 – 2020 and was funded by a grant from The City of Melbourne.
-Experimenta Make Sense is featured as part of the Melbourne Festival’s 2017 Visual Arts Program.
+Experimenta Make Sense was featured as part of the Melbourne Festival’s 2017 Visual Arts Program.